mia-platform/documentation/docs/fast_data/configuration/single_views.md

 ### Import Single view fields

-Instead of manually creating your single view fields, you can easily import them:
+In addition to manually manually creating your CRUD fields, it is also possible to import them:

 - from a [JSON schema](#how-to-create-the-fields-of-your-single-view-by-importing-a-json)
 - from a [data sample](#generate-single-view-fields-from-data-sample)

+This simplify the schema definition whenever it has already been defined somewhere else or a record representative of your dataset is available.

 #### How to create the fields of your single view by importing a JSON